 Help with housing costs - Partner in prison

 If your partner was the one claiming benefits before, and they are no longer entitled to the benefit, you will need to make your own claim for help with your rent.
-Most people will need to claim Universal Credit, unless they fall into one of the groups who cannot claim Universal Credit.
+Most people will need to claim Universal Credit, unless they are over pension age or are living in temporary or supported accommodation.

 You will also need to make a claim for Council Tax Support